morea-framework/sample-morea-directory/morea/overview-outcomes.md

+---
+title: "Ignored"
+morea_id: morea_overview_outcomes
+morea_type: overview_outcomes
+published: true
+---

-<p>This page collects together all of the “outcomes” associated with individual modules.
-Outcomes identify what students will know and be able to do if they master the material.</p>
+This page collects together all of the "outcomes" associated with individual modules.
+Outcomes identify what students will know and be able to do if they master the material.

 <!---  UH/ICS-specific boilerplate.
 Modify for your own organization.